 That job?
 That project?
 Hell yes, you earned it!
 So let’s not dwell on the past.
 Instead, start thinking about your future at the company, and how you will continue to excel leading up to your leave and after your return to work.
 Mimic this thinking in your language with colleagues, “When I get back, I can’t wait to jump on that project”, “Interesting!
 If you have time, I’d like to share some initial ideas before going off on leave.”.
 If you see and project yourself as a person that’s committed to the long-term success of your team, your colleagues will see that, too.

 I can’t lie to you, mama.
-It may not be easy to share your baby news at work, but I hope that I’ve helped to remove some of the obstacles that may be in your way.
+It may not be easy to share your baby news at work, but I hope that I’ve helped to remove some of the obstacles that may be in your way mentally when it comes to sharing the good news.
 I know these examples don’t even begin to cover it, so feel free to tell me what your biggest mental roadblocks are as you lead up to the announcement!

 Lisa Durante is a Toronto-based working mama who believes in the power of AND.
 She offers real life insights and practical solutions that you can use to prepare for baby’s arrival as well as your life as a working mama.